asajeffrey/ecmascript_sharedmem/MEMMODEL_WIP.md

 This execution should be allowed, as the execution engine might have different synchronization mechanisms for different sized data (for example, using atomics for small values, but locks for larger ones).
-For this reason, we only require ─sc→ to be total on atomic events of the same size.
+For this reason, we only require ─mo→ to be total on atomic events of the same size.

 **Definition** A *program execution* is a candidate program execution satisfying:

 * *thin-air-read-free*: (─hb⟶ ∪ ─rf→)* is a partial order, and
-* *per-size sequentially consistent*: ─sc→ is total on atomic events of the same size. ∎
+* *per-size sequentially consistent*: ─mo→ is total on atomic events of the same size. ∎

 ## Compilation to and from C/C++ atomics